ShlomiRex/wifi-deauth-rpi-wardrive/README.md

 This connects the raspberry pi to pre-determined network (for example, your phone hotspot).
 This allows to SSH into the raspberry pi from your phone.
 Just open hotspot, change the wpa_supplicant configuration file, and the raspberry pi will connect to it on each startup.

+The reason that you need to SSH to raspberry pi zero w instead of just running the attack right away, is that, you travel, you don't have keyboard, mouse, or display.
+You may want to give the attack diffirent parameters or other scripts.
+You can't know for sure if the attack succeeded or even if the raspberry pi works.
+So, SSH into it.

 You can SSH into raspberry pi without knowing the IP: you can type the `hostname` of it, example: `$ ssh pi@raspberrypi`.
 You can change the hostname with `$ sudo raspi-config` and choose `Network Options` and `Change hostname`.

 After SSH you just type: `$ sudo python3 attack.py` to run the attack.
 Enjoy!